Flenji/traffic_light_optimization/README.md

 # Dynamic traffic control with Double Deep Q-Learning
 This is the repository containing the scripts and files related to the research portraied by the paper "Dynamic traffic control with Double Deep Q-Learning".

-## Features

-Highlight the key features of your project.

 ### Prerequisites

 Before running scripts of this project, make sure to have the reqiured packages and programs installed.